MaximeNdutiye/4001/A2/README.md

 then `./SORT` to run the program

 ### Design Explanation
-The program starts off by creating the sharedd memory required and the semaphore.
+The program starts off by creating the shared memory required and the semaphore.

 The program program then proceeds to `fork()` 5 times, with each child calling `sort(...)`.
 The child processes get passed the shared memory as well as which part of the array they are